-The board of directors has established March 15, 2024 as the record date for the determination of stockholders entitled to notice of and to vote at the annual meeting.
-As of the record date, 12,283,670 shares of common stock were issued and outstanding.
+The board of directors has established March 14, 2025 as the record date for the determination of stockholders entitled to notice of and to vote at the annual meeting.
+As of the record date, 12,369,625 shares of common stock were issued and outstanding.
 Each share of common stock is entitled to one vote upon each matter to be voted on at the meeting.
 The presence, in person or by proxy, of the holders of a majority of the issued and outstanding shares of common stock entitled to vote at the annual meeting is necessary to constitute a quorum.

 The two nominees for director who receive the greatest number of votes cast at the meeting will be elected as directors.
 If any nominee for director receives a greater number of votes "withheld" than votes "for" such election, our board of directors requires that such person must tender his or her resignation.
-Cumulative voting is not permitted in the election of directors.
-Each of the approval of the compensation of our named executive officers on an advisory basis, the approval of the amendment to our Second Amended and Restated 2016 Stock and Incentive Plan and the ratification of the appointment of our independent registered public accounting firm is subject to the approval of a majority in voting power of the shares of common stock present in person or by proxy at the meeting and entitled to vote on the matter.
+Cumulative voting is not permitted.
+Each of the approval of the compensation of our named executive officers on an advisory basis, the amendment to our Second Amended and Restated 2016 Stock and Incentive Plan, and the ratification of the selection of our independent registered public accounting firm is subject to the approval of a majority in voting power of the shares of common stock present in person or by proxy at the meeting and entitled to vote on the matter.
+The alternative (other than abstention) regarding the frequency of future advisory votes on the compensation of named executive officers that receives the most votes will be deemed the advice of our stockholders.
+The approval of the amendment to the Certificate of Incorporation to increase the number of authorized shares of common stock is subject to the approval of a majority of the votes represented by all outstanding shares of common stock entitled to vote.

 Brokers holding shares of our common stock must vote according to specific instructions they receive from the beneficial owners of those shares.
-If brokers do not receive specific instructions, brokers may in some cases vote the shares in their discretion, but are not permitted to vote on certain proposals and may elect not to vote on any of the proposals unless you provide voting instructions.
+If brokers do not receive specific instructions, brokers are not permitted to vote on certain proposals and may elect not to vote on any of the proposals unless you provide voting instructions.
+Brokers may have the authority to vote shares not voted by customers on certain "routine" matters.
+Under the New York Stock Exchange ("NYSE") rules, your bank or brokerage firm is prohibited from voting your shares on non-routine items (referred to as a "broker non-vote") if you have not given your bank or brokerage firm voting instructions on that matter.
+Note that whether a proposal is considered routine or non-routine is subject to NYSE rules and final determination by the stock exchange.
+Even with respect to routine matters, some banks and brokerage firms are choosing not to exercise discretionary voting authority.
+As a result, we urge you to direct your bank or brokerage firm how to vote your shares on all proposals to ensure that your vote is counted.
 If you do not provide voting instructions and the broker elects to vote your shares on some but not all matters, it will result in a "broker non-vote" for the matters on which the broker does not vote.
 As a result, we urge you to promptly provide voting instructions to your broker to ensure that your shares are voted on all of the proposals.